CRITIS Umbrella Act aims to ensure better protection for critical infrastructures

 Minimum standards for physical protection

-The critical infrastructure act (KRITIS-DachG) stipulates minimum standards for physical protection and obligates operators to take certain measures if the infrastructure is of crucial importance for the supply of essential services in Germany and serves more than 500,000 people.
+The CRITIS Umbrella Act stipulates minimum standards for physical protection and obligates operators to take certain measures if the infrastructure is of crucial importance for the supply of essential services in Germany and serves more than 500,000 people.

 These measures include establishing a risk and crisis management system at the facility, conducting risk analyses and evaluations, preparing resilience plans, and implementing suitable and proportionate technical, personnel and organisational procedures for the respective facility.
 These include measures necessary to: